 Another element of its strategy is to make infrastructure improvements, focusing on better information technology as a means to improve health care costs.
 (This is an area of focus for many health insurers and providers as economic and health reform pressures increase.)
 The firm has introduced online enrollment and health care management tools, as well as a comprehensive care management system (called Blue Care Connection) which integrates and analyzes data from claims forms, health care providers, and patients themselves, in order to reduce unnecessary costs and inefficiencies.

 HCSC is also utilizing technology to increase customer engagement.
 In 2014 the company introduced Centered, its first wellness app for members.
 The application tracks activity and calories burned and provides guided meditation sessions to reduce stress levels.

 In 2013 HCSC added its fifth BCBS provider, Blue Cross and Blue Shield of Montana, for some $40 million.
 The acquisition added about 250,000 customers.

-In anticipation of health reform laws that will be taking effect in 2014, the company acquired a stake in health benefits spending management firm Bloom Health in 2011.
-HCSC, along with health insurers WellPoint and BCBS of Michigan, will use the online commercial insurance exchange to allow employers to contribute a certain amount towards their employees' chosen health plans on a national basis.
+In anticipation of health reform laws which took effect in 2014, the company acquired a stake in health benefits spending management firm Bloom Health.
+HCSC, along with health insurers Anthem and BCBS of Michigan, uses the online commercial insurance exchange to allow employers to contribute a certain amount towards their employees' chosen health plans on a national basis.

 As a mutual reserve company, HCSC is the largest customer-owned health insurer in the US.